Jatin-Sharma-Nitaj/Jatin-Sharma-Nitaj/README.md

 Enhancing UI/UX with smooth animations using GSAP and Framer Motion

-Building projects with Next.js for better performance and SEO
+Building projects with Next.js for better performance and SEO.